OMNIALowCode/omniadocs/docs/pages/omnia3/Tutorials/omnia3_workflowtutorial.md

 ## 1. Introduction

-OMNIA's Worflow Tutorial enhances your experience on OMNIA Platform 3.0, combining advanced elements and features from previous Tutorials with your daily workflow tools.
+OMNIA's Workflow Tutorial enhances your experience on OMNIA Platform 3.0, combining advanced elements and features from previous Tutorials with your daily workflow tools.

 ## 2. Prerequisites

 This tutorial assumes that you have created a OMNIA tenant, and are logged in as a user with modeling privileges to this tenant.

-## 3. Modeling a Workflow apllication
+## 3. Modeling a Workflow application

 1. Start by selecting the tenant where you are going to model, and you will be redirected to the modeling area.